sullivancolin/hexpy/docs/docs/CLI.md

   --help     Show this message and exit.

 Commands:
-  api_documentation  Get API documentation for all endpoints. export             Export monitor posts as json or to a... login              Session login credentials. metadata           Get Metadata for account team, monitors, and... results            Get Monitor results for 1 or more metrics. stream_posts       Stream posts in real time, stop after a... train              Upload spreadsheet file of training examples... upload             Upload spreadsheet file as custom content.
+  api-documentation  Get API documentation for all endpoints. export             Export monitor posts as json or to a spreadsheet. login              Session login credentials. metadata           Get Metadata for account team, monitors, and geography. results            Get Monitor results for 1 or more metrics. stream-posts       Stream posts in real time, stop after a maximum of 10K. train              Upload spreadsheet file of training examples for... upload             Upload spreadsheet file as custom content.
 ```